-Qualified applicants must have (or defend by the end of the year) a Master’s degree in Physics, Chemical Engineering, Materials Science, or an equivalent field.
+Qualified PhD applicants must have a Master’s degree in Physics, Chemical Engineering, Materials Science or a related field.
 Experience in simulation and computer programming (C/C++, Python) is desirable.
-Excellent communication skills in English to disseminate the results in international journals and conferences are expected.
-An interest in materials science and both computational and experimental research is required.
+An interest in mathematics and physical sciences is required.

 FAU offers the opportunity to work in an outstanding research university with innovative academic structures.
 Salary is in accordance with the German public service salary scale and the accordant social benefits.
-The position is available starting October 2021.
-Review of applications will begin on August the 9th and continue until the position is filled.
+The position is available starting February 2024.
+Review of applications will begin December 1, 2023 and continue until the position filled.

-To apply, send your CV, cover letter, one-page summary of your Master’s thesis, list of master degree (and bachelor if relevant) exams/grades, and two references (people who may be contacted, specify the relation to you) via email to: .
+To apply, send your CV, cover letter, one-page summary of your Master’s or PhD thesis, certificates, and two references (people who may be contacted, specify the relation to you) via email to: .

 If there are currently no advertised positions and you are interested in joining the lab, please contact Prof. Michael Engel stating your research interests and describe briefly how they are related to work in our group.